Donations at the end of Ramadan

 Pay your Fitrana to Karimia Institute to support Islamic learning

-Generosity is a fundamental characteristic of a Muslim, he spends on the needy and poor to earn his Lord’s Grace and Pleasure all the time, however you are this is multiplied at the end of Ramadan.
-Allah says; “You cannot achieve real good until you spend which you love”.
-(Al-Imran:92) We should be giving donations all the time but in Ramadhan even more.
-Aisha, may Allah be pleased with her, the ‘Mother of believers’, reported that “the Prophet ((peace be upon him) was the most generous person, but in Ramadan.
-He became even more generous and gave whatever he had.”
+Generosity is a fundamental characteristic of a Muslim, we spend on the needy and poor to earn the Lord’s Grace and Pleasure all the time, this is multiplied at the end of Ramadan.
+Allah says; “You cannot achieve real good until you spend which you love” (Ale-Imran: 92).
+We should be giving donations all the time but in Ramadan even more.
+Aisha, may Allah be pleased with her, the ‘Mother of believers’, reported that “the Prophet (peace be upon him) was the most generous person but in Ramadan, he became even more generous and gave whatever he had.”

-It is an obligation to pay a fixed minimum amount of money to the needy.
-This is Sadaqat-ul Fitr.
-It’s amount is explained in the following Hadith: “Umar, may Allah be pleased with him, says the messenger, peace and blessings be upon him, ordered us to pay Zakat ul Fitr either one sa‘ (1.1kg) of dates or one sa‘ of barley for every member of our family, old and young alike” (Bukhari).
-The current value of one sa is 1.1kg of date is £5.
+It is an obligation to pay a fixed, minimum amount of money to the needy.
+This is called Sadaqat-ul Fitr.
+Its amount is explained in the following Hadith: Umar (may Allah be pleased with him) says the Messenger (peace and blessings be upon him) ordered us to pay Zakat ul Fitr of either one sa‘ (1.1kg) of Dates or one sa‘ of Barley for every member of our family, old and young alike” (Bukhari).
+The current value of one sa of date is around £5.
 The head of the household has to pay this amount for each dependant member of his household even for the child born on that day.
-It should be paid as early as possible in Ramadan so that the needy could also prepare for their Eid.
-In our rich country we take most things for granted we cannot imagine that many Muslim families in Kashmir and Pakistan will not even have a two course meal let alone a new pair of Shalwar Kameez.
+It should be paid as early as possible in Ramadan so that the needy can also prepare for their Eid.
+In our rich country, we take most things for granted, we cannot imagine that many Muslim families in Kashmir and Pakistan will not even have a two-course meal, let alone a new pair of Shalwar Kameez.

-In the luxury of our homes we seldom remember the orphans, the sick, the widows and the ailing elderly.
-By imposing Fitr the blessed Messenger, peace and blessings be upon him, wants us to share our wealth with these deprived people so they too can celebrate and rejoice.
+In the luxury of our homes, we seldom remember the orphans, the sick, the widows and the ailing elderly.
+By imposing Zakat ul-Fitr the blessed Messenger, peace and blessings be upon him, wants us to share our wealth with those deprived people so they too can celebrate and rejoice too.

 More about the virtues of spending in Allah’s way

-“O Messenger, Allah has revealed that “You cannot achieve real good until you spend that which you love” and I love my orchard Baira the most.
+“O Messenger, Allah has revealed that “You cannot achieve real good until you spend that which you love” and I love my orchard Bairha the most.
 I want to donate it in order to see Allah’s reward and pleasure.
-The Messenger, peace and blessings be upon him, was very pleased and said “I’ve heard what you’ve said, go and distribute it amongst your close relatives.”
-Abu Talhah went away and distributed it amongst his cousins.
+The Messenger, peace and blessings be upon him, was very pleased and said: “I’ve heard what you’ve said, go and distribute it amongst your close relatives.”
+Abu Talhah went away and distributed it amongst his cousins.”
 (Bukhari)

 Spending on one’s family and the needy

-Abu Darda, may Allah be pleased with him, reported him as saying, “Seek one among the weak people, it is because of them that you earn victory and sustenance.”
-(Abu Dawud)
+In another hadith Abu Darda, may Allah be pleased with him, reported him as saying, “Seek one among the weak people, it is because of them that you earn victory and sustenance” (Abu Dawud).